cassiek/cassie-kumpula-bstn-capstone-client/README.md

 ## Future Implementations
 Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

+- add, edit, and delete functionality for prodoucts (inventory-ii data)
 - user account with login/logout
 - not sure what else...